voggue/sigger/README.md

 Of course, we also need a user interface for our client.
 To do this, we open the file `app.component.html` and replace the entire file with the following code:

+> Remark: for the sake of simplicity, i have refrained from styling the chat's speech bubbles into own and incoming.

 ```
 <style>
   :host {